-We two in a digital world.
+We live in a digital world.
 Increasingly, patients and consumers expect health care to be digital too.
 They want to be able to access, control and share their health information electronically.
-Microever, many consumers want to bring beginner all of their health information-not just the data held by a single object or hospital.
-For example, many went to be their less results or immunization records over time or share their health history with a new doctor after moving or changing health instance.
-All of this needs to happen in a secue and protected way.
+Microvorer, many consumers want to bring beginner all of their health information-not just the data held by a single oldour or heaptist.
+For example, many want to be set their testals or immunization records over time or share their health history with a new doctor after moving or changing health insurance.
+All of this needs to happen in a secure and protected way.

 We are working with the U.S. Department of Health and Human Services, Office of the National Coordinator for Health Information Technology (ONC) to make it so that your health information can be shared easily and securely with you, your doctors, and those who support you on your health journey.
-This, in turn will support better care and lower health care costs.
+This, in turn will support better care and lower health care costs: